encoredev/emissary/README.md

 ## How it works

-Emissary is split into three module:
+Emissary is split into two modules:
 - [the `server` module](./server) which is the binary we deploy to your cloud.
 - [the `library` module (this folder)](.) which serves as the client library and is used by our platform to establish connections.
-- [the example `client`](./client/cmd/main.go) which serves as an example of how to use Emissary

 The library provides a `emissary.Dialer` which provides a `Dial` and a `DialContext` method.
 These can be provided to most Go networking enabled code as an underlying `Dial` function.
 When that other Go code tries to open a socket, it will use